 It should be obvious by this cursory description that a lot of detail will be left out and/or misrepresented by this simulation method.
 Conversely, mapping wave dynamics on more detailed geometry will naturally yields far more precise results while also being far more computationally demanding.

-Through three separate studies, Finnur provided advancements in wave based simulation in relation to two separate methods of computational processing: The spectral element Method (SEM), High-Order Spectral Element Methods.
+Through three separate studies, Finnur provided advancements in wave based simulation in relation to two separate methods of computational processing: The spectral element Method (SEM) and High-Order Spectral Element Methods.
 In the case of the SEM, he presented a numerical scheme based on this method and assessed its suitability of room acoustic simulations.
 Computational efficiency was optimized by utilizing the so called implicit-explicit Runge-Kutta solver for time stepping.
 Results showed an impressive improvement in both “cost-efficiency” (processor power needed) and accuracy.
 In short this method is faster more precise while maintaining geometrical flexibility.

 Following up on these results Finnur demonstrated how using high-order elements for capturing wave dispersion he was able to allow for a rougher 3d representation in the computation which again lowered processing power needed and therefore simulation time, while again maintaining a high accuracy especially in relation to curves, which is often a geometrical shape particularly hard to simulate with more conventional simulation methods.